 It may be hard to opt out of the yummy desserts (like a freak shake while volunteering in Lithuania) but it's important to prioritize where you'd rather your money goes.
 Would you prefer a long weekend in Riga, Latvia or the chance to try out all the bakeries in your city?

 Take pictures of your city instead of buying local artwork as a souvenir, opt to bring home free souvenirs (like city maps and business cards) instead of buying postcards, plan on packing snacks from home for when you get a craving to eat out at American restaurants abroad (which tend to be far more expensive than the local equivalent), etc are just some ideas on how you can cut corners that'll save you money.

 Choose One Vacation

-We have had some volunteers in the past who have had enough spending money for one vacation, which leaves tons of time to explore and create a bucket list for your own city instead on your other vacation days.
+We have had some volunteers in the past who have had enough spending money for one vacation. rather than all of them on your semester.
 If that’s you, you can talk to your ILP group and see what everyone else’s vacation plans are and the projected costs, and see which vacation you’d love to join.